fluent/website/plugin.rst

    :backlinks: none
    :local:

-Kind of plugins
+Type of plugins
 ------------------------------------

-There are 3 kinds of plugins:
+There are 3 types of plugins:

   Input plugin
     Provides an entrance of events.
 It usually creates a thread and listen socket.
 Or pull data from data sources periodically.